-- a. its purse-seine vessels do not deploy FADs during a period of 15 days prior to the start of the selected closure period; - b. all its Class-6 purse-seine vessels recover within 15 days prior to the start of the closure period a number of FADs equal to the number of FADs set upon during that same period. - 27.25.
+- a. its purse-seine vessels do not deploy FADs during a period of 15 days prior to the start of the selected closure period; - b. all its Class-6 purse-seine vessels recover within 15 days prior to the start of the closure period a number of FADs equal to the number of FADs set upon during that same period. - 27.
 The Scientific Advisory Committee and the Ad hoc Permanent Working Group on FADs shall review the progress and results of the implementation of the FAD provisions contained in this Resolution and make recommendations to the Commission, as appropriate.

 - a.
 To reduce the entanglement of sharks, sea turtles or any other species, CPCs shall ensure that the design and deployment of FADs shall be based on the principles set out in paragraphs 1 and 2 of Annex II of Resolution C-19-01. - b.
-CPCs, with the support of the Commission and its staff and in consultation with all stakeholders, as appropriate, shall encourage the design and use of biodegradable non-entangling FADs shall ensure that all their vessels that deploy FADs comply with the provisions of Resolution C-23-04..
+CPCs, with the support of the Commission and its staff and in consultation with all stakeholders, as appropriate, shall encourage the design and use of biodegradable non-entangling FADs.